Policies & Procedures

 • First-year incoming students attending international schools need to have transcripts sent directly from each international school they attended.

 • Records not issued in English must be accompanied by an English translation that is certified by an appropriate school official, official translator, or U.S. embassy or consulate official.
-Acceptable transcript translations include official school translations, translations by licensed translation services, U.S. embassy translations, or translations by UIUC professors and graduate assistants who teach the language on the document to be translated.
+Acceptable transcript translations include official school translations, translations by licensed translation services, U.S. embassy translations, or translations by University of Illinois Urbana-Champaign professors and graduate assistants who teach the language on the document to be translated.
 Independent or non-school translators must provide their name, official title, signature, translation date, contact information, and a statement to the effect that the translation is an accurate rendition of the original document.
 The original document must be submitted with the translated document.
 Translators must refrain from converting grade, credit, and other information into what they think could or may be U.S. equivalencies.
 Our admissions officers make such determinations.
 Do not send transcripts that have been evaluated by third parties (ECE, WES, etc.).
 Notarization of translated documents is not necessary.

 Health Requirements